 Once a set point is attained, the humidity should theoretically remain constant as long as the system is not disturbed.
 Unfortunately, real-world conditions require humidity monitoring and additional nitrogen purging, for several reasons.

-Acrylic, static-dissipative PVC and most other plastics are hygroscopic: they absorb moisture from outside the cabinet and pass it inside.
+Acrylic and static-dissipative PVC dry cabinet materials are hygroscopic: they absorb moisture from outside the cabinet and pass it inside.
 The higher the difference between the external and internal humidity level, and the greater the exposed surface area of the enclosure, the higher the rate at which moisture will enter the chamber--even if it features air-tight seals.

 This graph shows the effects of this osmotic pressure on a large (45 cubic-foot, 1.3 m³) acrylic desiccator.
 After attaining a set point of 15% RH, the internal humidity level gradually rises to 35% (the ambient humidity level during this test) within four hours—even though all seals are 100% functional.
 In a more humid ambient environment, this humidity rise would be even more dramatic.

 To compensate for this % RH rise, Terra's Dual Purge System provides an economical low-flow purge of about 5 SCFH of nitrogen once the set point is attained.

 Another crucial variable affecting humidity stability is the need to access parts inside the desiccator.
 Each time a door is opened, humidity-laden air, often bearing particles, enters the exposed chamber.
 Once the door is closed, moisture can migrate from chamber to chamber inside the desiccator, raising the internal RH throughout the cabinet.